Carer Payroll Services UK

 If you agree a net rate with your carer, either you or your carer could lose out significantly.
 Here’s why:

-A net rate means your carer misses out on any tax refunds.
-For example, after a period of lower earnings or a gap between jobs.
-That’s simply not fair.
+A net rate also means your carer misses out on tax refunds they’re entitled to – for example, after a period of lower earnings or a gap between jobs.
+And over time, they’ll lose out on the benefit of any increases to the personal tax-free allowance.

 Why a Written Contract Is Important